-After application for a Bachelor's programme the student receives a questionnaire.
+After application for a Bachelor's programme the student receives the questionnaire.
 This questionnaire helps the students to decide if the chosen programme is in line with his or her interests, capacities and expectations.
 Based on the answers the student receives an advice or feedback.
-The result of the advice can be that the student is directly allowed to enrol in the programme, that the student is recommended to follow a Study Choice Activity or that the programme is probably not suitable for the student.
-The Study Choice Check is not a selection procedure and the advice is not binding.
+The result can be a positive advice regarding the participation of the prospective student, but it can also be feedback that it is wise to follow a (supplementary) study choice activity or that the study is probably not suitable.
+The Study Choice Check is not a selection procedure and the advice is not binding, when the application has been submitted before 1 May.

-When a faculty organizes an activity for students at the university in continuation of the questionnaire, the faculty offers an alternative for the students for whom the distance is too great.
+When a faculty organizes an activity for students at the university in continuation of the questionnaire, the faculty offers an alternative for the students for whom the distance is too big.